 In 2012, NHMA has signed on to the Amicus Briefs in support of the Affordable Care Act's individual mandate and medicaid expansion for the June Supreme Court decision and signed on the Brief in support of Affirmative Action for the October Supreme Court decision on Fisher Case from Texas.
 This summer, Dr. Rios was asked to present to the Democratic Convention's Platform Committee to provide ideas on the need to continue the Affordable Care Act and the health disparities focus of the Federal government, including the HCOP Program to recruit our community's students to medical school.
 As a nonpartisan organization, NHMA has encouraged all members to join thier party's efforts for the presidential election as leaders in their communities.

 In addition, the NHMA and NHHF Boards of Directors have met annuallly for 3 years discussing the future plans and branding for the organizations and the new NHMA Regional Structure for 2013.
-We plan to have 5 Regional Conferences with Networking Receptions and Scholarship awards in the Fall of 2013 under new Steering Committees consisting of our partners.
-We will have a link from the Regions to the NHMA Board of Directors.
-NHMA Annual Conference will continue to be held in Washington, DC in March, 2014.
+We developed 6 Regions with a link to the Board of Directors, led by new Steering Committees.
+NHMA Annual Conference will continue to be held in Washington, DC in March, 2015.

-Join NHMA - we welcome all health professionals and students interested in building our efforts to improve health of Hispanic populations.
+Join NHMA - we welcome all health professionals, non-health professionals and students who are committed to our goal to improve the health of Hispanic populations.